Welcome to the online grants management system for The Arts Council of Greater Greensboro

 Matching Requirement: All subgrantees must match their grant amounts dollar for dollar.
 The funds must come from other public or private sources.
 Other NCAC funds cannot be used as a match.

-Legislative Letters: Applicants may be required to write to their state representatives to thank them for appropriating Grassroots funds.
+Legislative Letters: Applicants will be required to write to their state representatives to thank them for appropriating Grassroots funds.
 If required, the letter should provide information about how Grassroots funds were used to support your program or project and the community impact of the event.
 A copy of all letters to legislators must be included in the final report materials.
+Attendance at Art Day is encouraged.

 Listing Events and Programs: Programs and events supported directly or tangentially by Grassroots funding must be listed on The ACGG events calendar.